|

 But, then, God does not expect us to.

-and every place we travel in our earthly journey.
+we experience and every place we travel in our earthly journey.

 A